gold star for USAHOF

 In Los Angeles, the Dodgers won three World Series Titles in their first ten years in the new environment, capturing it all in 1959, 1963, and 1965.
 The 1970s saw them competitive at the decade's end, and they won two more Championships in the 1980s (1981 and 1988).

-In recent years, the Dodgers have been a top team, with their last World Series win coming in 2020, giving them seven in total.
+In recent years, the Dodgers have been a top team, winning the World Series in 2020 and 2024, and enter this year as the most loaded organization in baseball.

 Note: Baseball lists are based on an amalgamation of tenure, traditional statistics, advanced statistics, playoff statistics, and post-season accolades.